High energy gamma rays and neutrinos from the Sun, Jupiter and Earth: High energy particles from the Sun

 This absorption determines whether the CR shadow that we see at different energies is partial or complete.
 At low energies CRs are unable to reach the solar surface: the average depth of solar matter that they cross is small, they are not absorbed and we see no shadow.
 At very high energies CRs that were supposed to reach the Earth through the solar disk find before a large column density of matter and are absorbed, thus we see a complete shadow.
 Our choice for the 1.1 spectral index (we have reduced in 1\% the value used in \cite{Gutierrez:2022mor}) and the value of $b_H$ during an active phase of the Sun are based only on HAWCs observations, whereas the value of $b_H$ during a quiet Sun provides our best fit for the Fermi-LAT data (see below).

 Next we need to model the showering of these absorbed fluxes.
 A numerical simulation \cite{Masip:2017gvw} shows that at TeV energies only trajectories very aligned with the open field lines are able to reach the Sun's surface.
 Once there, CRs will shower; some of the secondaries will be emitted inwards, towards the Sun, but others will be emitted outwards and may eventually reach the Earth.
-The probability that a secondary particle contributes to this solar albedo flux will depend on the direction it is emitted.
+The probability that a secondary particle contributes to this solar albedo will depend on the direction it is emitted.
 We will then assume that secondaries produced by a parent of energy $E$ above some critical energy $E_{\rm c}=5$ TeV (versus 3--6 TeV in \cite{Gutierrez:2022mor}) will most likely be emitted towards the Sun, whereas lower energy primaries will exit in a random direction:\footnote{Following \cite{Gutierrez:2022mor}, we assume that secondary charged particles of $E>E_c$ keep penetrating the Sun, while lower energy showers develop at the solar depth where they are produced.
 Notice also that $E_{\rm c}$ is a factor of 2 larger when the parent particle is a He nucleus. } \beq p_{\rm out}={1\over 2}\, e^{-\left( E/ E_{\rm c} \right)^2}. \eeq Eq.~(\ref{pout}) is then the second basic hypothesis in this framework, with the precise value of $E_c$ chosen to reproduce the drop in the gamma ray flux observed at $E>200$ GeV in Fig.~\ref{f4}.

-Under the two assumptions expressed in Eqs.~(\ref{depth},\ref{pout}), we use cascade equations \cite{Gaisser:1990vg} to find the final albedo flux of neutral particles (see also \cite{Masip:2017gvw,Gamez:2019dex}).
+Under the two assumptions expressed in Eqs.~(\ref{depth},\ref{pout}), we use cascade equations \cite{Gaisser:1990vg} to find the final flux of neutral particles (see also \cite{Masip:2017gvw,Gamez:2019dex}).
 The key difference with the usual showers in the Earth's atmosphere is due to the thin environment where these solar showers develop (see Fig.~\ref{f1}): TeV pions and even muons decay there before they loose energy, defining a neutrino flux well above the atmospheric one.
-In addition to the albedo flux we must add the neutrinos produced in the opposite side of the Sun \cite{Edsjo:2017kjk,Ng:2017aur,Arguelles:2017eao}.
+In addition to this emission we must add the neutrinos produced in the back side of the Sun \cite{Edsjo:2017kjk,Ng:2017aur,Arguelles:2017eao}.
 Our results for the signal in the different channels are the following.